My child’s community

 However, severe drought over the last decade has left these people in great need of water and food.
 Their herds of animals are smaller, their resources very limited.
 Poverty instead of independence is now a way of life.
 Each family has difficulty in feeding their children.
 Sending them to school is nearly impossible.
-The child sponsorship program through Missions of Hope International and CMF provides opportunities for Turkana children to receive an education and food while in school.
 Their families get to know more of the love and goodness of God in practical ways.

 The school that your sponsored child attends is located in Turkana, Kenya, in the Kangagetei community.
 The children attend the Kangagetei Primary School, which is currently grades one through four.

 Local churches are reaching out to their communities through Community Health Evangelism (CHE), which: